 At its simplest, reflective practice is looking at what you’ve done, or didn’t do, and reflecting on it.
 In relation to CBI training, though, it’s so much more.
 Reflective practice is about examining choices and decisions, considering them from different perspectives, thinking about alternatives, learning from them, and then applying that learning to your work.
 It demonstrates best practice in continuing education, increases confidence and professionalism.
 It’s an incredibly valuable skill that you can pass on to your clients and help them to assimilate their experiences.

 All CBI training programs have an ongoing reflective practice focus.
-In every assignment you submit, this will be evaluated by your trainer.
-She’ll give you feedback on this aspect and help you to see your own growth in this area.
+In every assignment you submit, this will be evaluated by your trainer, providing you with feedback on this aspect and help you to see your own growth in this area.
 You’ll be encouraged to reflect on the language you use, your participation in discussions and how you approach every aspect of your work.

 At the end of this module you’ll write a reflective essay that will be reviewed by your trainer who’ll provide feedback and assessment.